framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-Another file system must be created on the backup space.
-Which one this must be depends on the backup method.
+Another file system should be created on the backup space.
+Which one this depends on the backup method.
 On [this page](which-filesystem-can-be-used-on-the-backup-partition.md) you will find a table from which the correct table from which the correct file system can be taken.